leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > Quite what forms this collective management should take is an open question,
 > one that can only be resolved practically and experimentally.

-It is then apparent that the priority is to bypass the symbolic, much like Ratner and Khrushchev did, in a sense making it beyond a doubt that this collective fiction we've bought into, the big Other, can no longer possibly believe its narrative and it must adapt.
+The priority must be to make apparent to the big Other beyond-a-doubt that these alternatives are real, as with the faults of capitalism.
 The Leaderlessness Research Club provides the revolutionary action of real world application of leaderless organization which will be a part of the first steps in this process in realizing the alternative.

-A method of combatting the statist ideology is summarized well by the final pages of the book:

-  * Produce a viable alternative, e.g., argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.
-  * Struggle over work and who controls it, assertion of worker autonomy (as opposted to control by management) together with a rejection of certain kinds of labor (such as auditing) which managerialism cannot do without
-  * Reject business ontologies
-  * Realize the unhealthiness of certain systems...
-  * Resolve things through collective management, practically and experimentally

 Isn't it interesting how close the goals of Leaderlessness Research Club are to all of this just through the concept of leaderlessness?
-Many of us LRC members who are marginalized people (trans femmes, notably) had already experienced the real of capitalist-statism as individually-internalized realities, but only when we united did the collective fiction crack, through which the real glares at us, challenging us to change it.
+Many of us LRC members who are marginalized people (trans femmes, notably) have personally experienced the reality of capitalist-statism as individually-internalized realities, but only when we united did the collective fiction crack, through which reality whispers a hope for change.
 Related reads:

   * [Three Short Essays on Zizek](https://sites.williams.edu/cthorne/articles/three-short-essays-on-zizek/)
   * [Lacan through Zizek on the big